www.thementawai.com

 Women’s Ritual Adornment

 For Mentawai women, ceremonial adornment expresses beauty, reverence, and belonging.
-Skirts are secured with beaded belts set with tiny brass bells, while necklaces and rattan armbands of colorful beads are layered across the chest and arms.
+Skirts are secured with beaded belts set with tiny brass bells, while necklaces and armbands of colorful beads are layered across the chest and arms.
 Flowers tucked into the hair add fragrance and freshness.

 Tattoos on the upper body, arms, and legs are displayed proudly during ceremonies.
 In major rituals, wives of kerei wear the teteku: a leafy headdress decorated with feathers, beads, mother-of-pearl, and flowers.
 Some also wear the sinaibak, a colorful striped skirt reserved for ceremonial occasions.